drews-tips/drews-tips.github.io/the_big_book_recommendation_list.md

 Specific Study Techniques
 - _Make It Stick: The Science of Successful Learning_, Peter C. Brown, Henry L. Roediger III, Mark A. McDaniel
 - _Deep Work_, Cal Newport
+- _How To Become a Straight-A Student_, Cal Newport
 - _Tiny Habits_, B.J.
 Fogg
+- _A Mind for Numbers: How to Excel at Math and Science (Even If You Flunked Algebra)_, Barbara Oakley

 The Mental Game
 - _Feel the Fear... and Do It Anyway_, Susan Jeffers, PhD
 - _The Happiness Advantage_, Shawn Achor

+Coding
+- _Cracking the Coding Interview: 189 Programming Questions and Solutions, 6th Edition_, Gayle Laakmann McDowell